verygoodgraphics/vgg_runtime/CONTRIBUTING.md

 - Follow the PR template, and write clear descriptions.
 - For C++ code, we enforce the coding style via clang-format and clang-tidy.
 - Make sure you put useful comments in your code.

-Please refer to [Build Instructions](README.md#build-instructions) for how to build VGG runtime.
+- Make sure your code compiles and passes all uint tests.
+Please refer to [Build Instructions](README.md#build-instructions) for details.

 ## Need More Help?
 Please contact us through